SepidehAyani/mixitup/README.md

 ## Usage
 Mix-It-Up allows users to:
 - sign-up, login, and logout.
-- see a list of available drinks.
+- see a list of available drinks with their names, instructions and ingredients.
 - see a list of favorite drinks and add to the list.

 ## Questions